Here’s a question I saw on several of my old worksheets.

 - Why was the Stamp Act significant to the American colonists?

 - Imagine that the Stamp Act had come five years earlier, in the midst of the French and Indian War.
-How would this have changed its significance?
+How would this have changed the Stamp Act’s significance?

 - Now imagine that the Stamp Act came five years later, around the time of the Boston Massacre.
-How would this have changed its significance?
+How would this have changed the Stamp Act’s significance?

-Then, we can ask our final question: which of these situation would have had a larger impact on the American Revolution?
+Then, we can ask that final question: which of these situation would have had a larger impact on the American Revolution?

 And, yep, we can still ask the “put the events in order question” first.
 But that’s a scaffold now, not our final goal.